Mississippi Offshore Injury Attorney

 These aren’t just jobsite accidents—they’re often the direct result of corporate cost-cutting, poor training, understaffed crews, or failure to follow basic safety protocols.
 As a maritime lawyer in Mississippi who has extensive experience with these cases, Mark knows how to expose negligence and help workers secure justice.

-One of the Mark’s most notable offshore injury victories involved a 30-year-old assistant driller who suffered serious injuries to his left arm and back after being unexpectedly hoisted 20 feet into the air—only to have his fall protection system fail.
-The accident occurred while he was working aboard a drilling rig off the coast of Brazil.
-Knowing how critical venue can be in offshore cases, Mark Sledge, who is licensed in both Mississippi and Texas, brought in a legal team based in Houston to handle the Texas trial work.
+One of Mark Sledge’s most notable offshore injury victories involved a 30-year-old assistant driller who suffered injuries to his left arm and back after being unexpectedly hoisted 20 feet into the air—only to have his fall protection system fail.
+The accident took place aboard a drilling rig off the coast of Brazil.
+Understanding how important venue can be in offshore cases, Mark Sledge, who holds licenses in both Mississippi and Texas, worked with a legal team based in Houston to address the Texas trial work.

-While the Texas attorneys focused on presenting the case in court, Mark managed his client’s Mississippi medical treatment, took depositions from local doctors, and coordinated every step of the case strategy.
-The result: a $4.9 million jury verdict, reflecting the full extent of the worker’s injuries and future care needs.
+While the Texas attorneys handled the courtroom presentation, Mark Sledge coordinated his client’s medical treatment in Mississippi, took depositions from local doctors, and steered every step of the case strategy.
+The verdict reached a $4.9 million jury award, reflecting the full extent of the worker’s injuries and future care needs.

 -